 The Live-in rule

-Provide a suitable accommodation for your domestic helper a place that she will feel comfortable and have privacy during her resting time.
-Live in requirement is a part of condition of stay.
+You must provide suitable accommodation for your domestic helper: a place where she can feel comfortable and have privacy during her resting time.
+The live-in requirement is part of her conditions of stay in Hong Kong.
+If you have questions about accommodation or live-out applications, please contact us.